SimVascular/svZeroDSolver/docs/pages/main.md

-@mainpage svZeroDPlus
+@mainpage svZeroDSolver

 [TOC]

-svZeroDPlus is an application for performing simulations with 0D/lumped-parameter computer models for cardiovascular flows.
+svZeroDSolver is an application for performing simulations with 0D/lumped-parameter computer models for cardiovascular flows.

-Some noteworthy features of svZeroDPlus are:
+Some noteworthy features of svZeroDSolver are:
 * It is completely modular.
 Users can create custom flow models by arranging blocks corresponding to blood vessels, junctions, different types of boundary conditions, etc.
 * It is written in C++ to enable high-performance applications.
-* svZeroDPlus offers both a Python API and a C++ shared library to interface with other Python or C++-based applications.
+* svZeroDSolver offers both a Python API and a C++ shared library to interface with other Python or C++-based applications.
 This allows it to be used in a fully coupled manner with other multi-physics solvers, and for parameter estimation, uncertainty quantification, etc.
-* The svZeroDCalibrator application, which is included in svZeroDPlus, optimizes 0D blood vessel parameters to recapitulate given time-varying flow and pressure measurements (for example, from a high-fidelity 3D simulation).
+* The svZeroDCalibrator application, which is included in svZeroDSolver, optimizes 0D blood vessel parameters to recapitulate given time-varying flow and pressure measurements (for example, from a high-fidelity 3D simulation).
 This allows users to build accurate 0D models that reflect observed hemodynamics.